aoifemcoleman/Hangman/README.md

 ## Purpose
 The purpose of this website is to provide an easy-to-use digital version of the traditional game of Hangman, available on-the-go and requiring no further players or materials.

 This website is built using HTML, CSS and Javascript.
+[The live deployed website can be viewed here](https://aoifemcoleman.github.io/Hangman/).

 I chose to recreate this game for my portfolio project as I have always enjoyed this fun but challenging game, and knew that it would be a great learning opportunity for Javascript!